dotandimet/dotandimet/resume.md

 #### February 2002 - present

-#### 2018 - present
+Full Stack developer on Software Development Team, Computational Biology Platform

-Full Stack developer on Software Development Team, Computation Biology Platform
+- As the single full-time developer in an early-stage start-up, worked in close collaboration with plant researchers to design complex queries and build custom reports, exploring genes related to commerically important traits.

-Full Stack web developer, building systems with Vue, Node, Python, Oracle, SunGrid and Kubernetes.
+- Designed and built Athlete™, the core gene discovery platform of the company.

-#### 2011 - 2018
+Focused on a comparative genomics approach, it enabled complex cross-species multidimensional queries and was used in all the company's research programs.
-Platform infrastructure Engineer, Software Development Team, Computational Genomics department
+(Oracle, Perl, Javascript, Shell)

   - As the Computational Genomics group grew and diversified, introduced source control, issue-tracking and CI/CD to the team.